Bing Ads

 online-cpr-course-breathing-emergencies

-5. Try to keep the person calm and stay with the person until advanced medical help arrives.
+• Try to keep the person calm and stay with them until emergency help arrives.